Internal links are a crucial part of a successful SEO strategy.

 The best internal links are those that connect one article to another.
-This creates a strong internal linking structure, deep within the site.
+This creates a strong internal linking structure deep within the site.

 Obviously, if you’re trying to drive conversions using a squeeze page or sales page and the opportunity is right, link to it.

-What kind of links work best?
+What kind of internal links work best?

 It’s simple: Links with descriptive anchor text.

-- Google’s algorithm has been updated with new machine learning capabilities.
+Google’s algorithm has been updated with new machine learning capabilities.

-Here’s what not to do with your internal linking:
+Here are three things not to do with your internal linking:

 When you write a new piece of content, you should include five or more links to old articles.
 This is really important to your internal linking strategy and how the search engines review and rank your content.